antoan-97/Cubicle-Part-2/README.md

-# Cubicle-Part-2
+# softuni-Cubicle
-This is repository with MPA exercise-Cubicle Part 2
+This is repository with MPA exercise-Cubicle from course : JS Back-End - may 2024